-7. Avoid drag-and-drop prompts and activities
+7. Avoid certain interactive activities

 8. Keep an eye out for new technology

 You don’t have to reinvent the wheel here – new technology for designing accessible eLearning is popping up every day.

-11. Provide access to assistance
+9. Provide access to assistance

 Make sure that all of your accessible eLearning courses come with help.
 When possible, give learners multiple methods of contact to ask for help, including live chat, phone, and email.
 This offers all employees a way to get assistance that works best for them.